-- Chocolate of Romance: In Homestar Ruiner, Strong Bad, in order to mend Homestar's relationship (and get him out of his house), puts some free chocolates he got from Bubs on Marzipan's door.
+- Chocolate of Romance: In Homestar Ruiner Strong Bad, in order to mend Homestar's relationship (and get him out of his house), puts some free chocolates he got from Bubs on Marzipan's front porch.

 - Colon Cancer: Strong Bad's Cool Game For Attractive People: Episode 4: Dangeresque 3: The Criminal Projective.

-- Copy Protection: Played with in 8-Bit is Enough.
+- Copy Protection: Parodied in "8-Bit is Enough".
 To get into Peasant's Quest, Strong Bad needs to solve a copy protection puzzle.